I’m a former Assistant Attorney General, born and raised in Ward 4, and I’m committed to delivering for every person in our community.

 I remember my first time riding the E2 bus across Military Road to the neighborhood where Deal is located.
 It was like a different world.
 It felt so much safer.
 The books at school had all their pages.
 There were so many more resources and opportunities.
 And I couldn’t help but wonder, why can’t schools be like this on our side of the park?
-Now, it’s twenty years later, and Ward 4’s schools still aren’t keeping pace.
+This experience gave me a clear understanding of what opportunity is supposed to feel like.

-Just as it was then, today in DC, the neighborhood where a child is born determines much of their destiny.
-I knew we could do better, and it ignited my passion to fight for my community.
-In 2005, I was elected as Student Representative on the D.C.
-Board of Education and Ward 4 Representative on the D.C.
-Youth Advisory Council.
+Fighting for DC is part of who I am.
+While in high school, I was elected to serve as a Student Representative on the DC Board of Education as well as Ward 4 Representative on the DC Youth Advisory Council.
 In 2006, I served as DC’s YMCA Youth Mayor and deepened my commitment to affordable housing, education, and the importance of civic engagement.

 I went on to study Government & Politics at St. John's University.
-After graduating, I completed a year of service with City Year, providing academic, behavioral, and attendance support to underserved seventh graders at Hollenbeck Middle School, leading after-school programs, and organizing activities aimed at improving the overall school environment.
-Once again, I saw first-hand the pervasive effects of income inequality.
+After graduating, I completed a year of service with City Year, providing academic, behavioral, and attendance support for seventh graders at Hollenbeck Middle School in one of Los Angeles' most underserved neighborhoods.
+Once again, I saw first-hand the interconnected effects of economic injustice.

 Inspired to fight inequality head on, I came back to DC to attend Howard University School of Law.
-In 2014, I earned my Juris Doctor and began as an Assistant District Attorney, working for Philadelphia’s first African-American District Attorney.
+In 2014, I earned my Juris Doctor and began as an Assistant District Attorney in Philadelphia, working for the city's first African-American District Attorney.